 10. You need financial aid?

 Always ask the school about financial aid early on in the school selection process.
 Complete your PFS and gather all the documentation.
-Do this several months before the admissions deadlines.
+Complete this task several months before the admissions deadlines.
 Depending on the school,s financial aid pool and your need you will likely be pleasantly surprised at the financial aid package which the schools offer.